Ivan Svit

-Ivan Svit (John V. Sweet) (real name — Ivan Svitlanov) (April 27, near Kharkiv — March 8, 1989, Seattle, USA) was the main figure of the Ukrainian emigrant community in China.
-He was an historian, journalist, writer, stamp collector and part time dealer as well as a social activist in the Far East.
+Ivan Vasylyovych Svitlanov (Іван Васильович Світланов), later known as Ivan Svit or John V. Sweet (27 April 1897 – 8 March 1989), was a Ukrainian-born American emigrant in China, historian, journalist, writer, stamp collector, and part-time dealer, as well as a social activist in the Far East.

 Life

 Ivan Svit, or John V. Sweet, as he was known in the United States, was born on 27 April 1897 in Kharkiv region.
 His original name, prior to his conscious embrace of his Ukrainian identity, was Ivan Svitlanov.

 He had been educated at a seminary and then studied mathematics and physics at Kharkiv University.
 In March 1918, he moved to the Far East, originally intending to move to the United States.
 However, he ended up living between Vladivostok, Japan, and China from 1918 to 1949.
 Svit published a Ukrainian periodical in Vladivostok and, in October of 1922, immigrated to Chinese Harbin, where he worked at a newspaper.
 He was a key figure within the Ukrainian expatriate community.
 When Manchuria was taken over by the Japanese in 1932 and Manchukuo was established, there were 11,000 Ukrainians living in Harbin, where a Ukrainian National House had been established.
 Ivan Svit was one of the founders and writers of the Ukrainian weekly paper in Harbin called the Manchurian Bulletin (1932-1938) which appealed to the substantial Ukrainian émigré population in Harbin.
 That publication lasted through the Japanese occupation.

 In China, Ivan Svit ran a small stamp business, which gave him a stable income and helped him to survive this difficult time, during which he was very active in the Ukrainian community.
 In 1944, he participated in creation of the first Ukrainian-Japanese Dictionary.
 Later, with the collapse of Manchukuo and the arrival of the Soviet Army to China, he moved from Harbin to Shanghai, where he was a member of the Ukrainian National Committee of Shanghai.
 There, he helped produce documents to move about 200 Ukrainians out of China to the USA, Argentina, and Australia.